Rusty-Gere/Under_The_Waves/README.md

 > [!NOTE]
 > * When the game starts for the first time with this MOD installed, you will see a custom UI with the Features and Controls overview.
 > If it doesn't show by itself, hit the Ins key or click both controller sticks, then click on the WAVE tab.
 > * No 6DOF controls, as interactions are done cinematically.
-Even so, having a proper 1st person camera for exploration adds significantly to the immersion, making this a much more VR style experience.
+Even so, having a proper 1st person camera for exploration adds significantly to the immersion, and feels like a native VR experience.
 > * Some objects fade out when you approach them in 1st person.
 This is the game forcing transparency when close to the camera.
 > * The Mod dynamically changes the render mode to minimize stutters and flickers in various scenes.
 Should you encounter any flickering, simply pause and unpause to fix it.
 > * Some actions require switching to 3rd person, e.g. pushing against certain objects.
 You'll know when it happens.
+Simply switch to 3rd person, move past, and back to 1st person.
 > * Dev'd and tested on Quest 3 using XBox controller, with Steam version of the game.

 ### If you run into any issues, ping me on Flat2VR Discord – happy diving!